 Most of the world understands, speaks, and writes in English.
 It is a primary language around the globe.
 So, learning its building blocks is a big deal.

-Learning a few spelling rules will take your English skills to another level, and you will be less likely to make basic mistakes – And who knows, you might even impress somebody important.
+Learning a few spelling rules will take your English skills to another level, and you will be less likely to make basic mistakes when writing – And who knows, you might even impress somebody important.

 Since you are here, why not stroll through our various spelling tools.
 You will love them.
 Also we think you could find interesting this article on How to Improve Vocabulary.